 How it Works

-GSC provides homeschoolers with the opportunity to take classes in a traditional campus setting for a few days each week.
-Classes will be held in the classrooms of Holy Trinity Church on Amelia Island.
+GSC Lindisfarne Hall (new name!) is a private school with a unique 3-day program (we will be moving to a 4-day week in the 2018-2019 school year).
+We welcome homeschoolers and encourage them to take classes with us in a traditional campus setting for a few days each week.
+Classes are held in the classrooms of Holy Trinity Church on Amelia Island.

-#1 GSC students attend classes on campus three days each week
+#1 LH students attend classes on campus three days each week

 (Monday, Tuesday, and Thursday), from 8:15am-2:45pm.

 *Sometimes tests and quizzes will be given online at home on Fridays.
-Also, Algebra and Geometry classes will have an online component on Wednesday mornings.
+Also, Algebra and Geometry classes may have an online component on Wednesday mornings.

-#2b GSC offers high-schoolers a full course load with all of the traditional subjects included.
+#2b LH offers high-schoolers a full course load with all of the traditional subjects included.
 The schedule will be more rigorous than the middle-school schedule, and there will be certain online components.
-Click here for more information.

-#3b GSC high-school students will not have informal classes in the afternoon.
+#3b LH high-school students will not have informal classes in the afternoon.
 We'll keep working hard!